quantifiedcode/python-anti-patterns/README.md

 #Description

 This is an open collection of **Python worst practices**, or anti-patterns.
-Many of them can be found automatically using `Pylint`, `Pyflakes` or `Pep8`, or using our online code-checking service at [www.quantifiedcode.com](http://www.quantifiedcode.com).
+Many of them can be detected automatically using [Pylint](http://www.pylint.org/), [Pyflakes](https://pypi.python.org/pypi/pyflakes) or [Pep8](https://pypi.python.org/pypi/pep8), or using our online code-checking service at [www.quantifiedcode.com](http://www.quantifiedcode.com).

 #Licence